hzdg/linter-configs/README.md

 same ones), but there are lots of great plugins for interfacing with them, like [AtomLinter] and [SublimeLinter].

+Check out the directories in this repository for more info about specific linters.

 [AtomLinter]: https://github.com/AtomLinter/Linter
 [SublimeLinter]: https://github.com/SublimeLinter